Building a business can be tough! Especially when it may start as a side hustle…

 Putting it all together to determine your price

-There are many ways to price your product(s), we’ll start with easiest and move towards more complicated.
+There are many ways to price your product(s).
+We’ll start with the easiest and move toward more complicated.

 This type of pricing applies to any product.

 Add all your costs per product to your profit margin to determine the price of your product: Direct Costs Per Product (material costs and labor) + Overhead Costs (adjusted to be per product) + Profit Percentage = Product Price

 Note that some expenses will stay the same regardless of how many products you create, such as overhead costs like business software.
 Some costs will change, such as if you are able to buy more materials in bulk, you may receive better pricing from your suppliers.